 HALO Program Training Information

 For years HALO has been asked by TBRI® Practitioners to share our curriculum.
 Although we were willing, running a HALO program comes with needing resources and manpower that many who wanted the curriculum didn’t have access too.
-Now, the HALO Board of Directors made the bold decision to go ahead and train TBRI® Practitioners/Clinicians in the curriculum with the understanding they may not be able to administer the full program.
+Now, the HALO Board of Directors made the bold decision to go ahead and train TBRI® Practitioners in the curriculum with the understanding they may not be able to administer the full program.
 Now, TBRI® Practitioners/Clinicians can be taught the curriculum and use it for individual sessions, for running parent classes or for running a Kids Club or Camp.
 We are blessed to be able to offer training in this amazing program to others all over the world.

 How to Apply: There is an application process to attend this training.
 These trainings are very small and intimate.
 Applications will be reviewed as they are received.